 My absolute favourite is Liz Earle Hot Cloth Cleanser, which comes with washcloths to exfoliate skin while you cleanse.
 It’s so gentle, yet removes everything from the skin really quickly.

 If I’m wearing makeup, I like to double cleanse at night.
 Sometimes, I’ll use the oil cleansing method, and mix some castor oil with olive oil.
 If I’m lazy, I grab an oil cleanser.
 And then clean up the oily residue with a foaming cleanser.
-At the moment, I’m testing out L’Oreal Facial Cleansing Oil and Skinfood Rice Brightening Cleansing Foam.
+At the moment, I’m testing out L’Oreal Facial Cleansing Oil (now discontinued) and Skinfood Rice Brightening Cleansing Foam.

 Glycolic acid will always be my first love.
-It exfoliates skin, hydrates it, and boosts the production of collagen, so it’s great for dry and sun-damaged skin.
+It exfoliates skin, hydrates it, and boosts the production of collagen – it’s the best for dry and sun-damaged skin.

 I alternate between these 3 but I never use them together.
 And I never exfoliate more than 4 times a week.
 For my combo skin, that’s enough.